-The 5th Annual Fall Frontiers Poster Exhibition will be held on Wednesday, October 25, 2017 from 5:00-7:00pm in the Wilbur Cross South Reading Room.
+The 5th Annual Fall Frontiers Poster Exhibition was held on Wednesday, October 25, 2017.
+Over 70 students presented their research and creative projects.

 Information about applying to present at Fall Frontiers

-- The Fall Frontiers application will open in September 2017.
+- The Fall Frontiers online application is now closed.

 - What will be asked in the online application?
 This application outline (PDF) outlines the information you will need to provide.
 Note that no abstract is required.